johannschopplich/nuxt-vitalizer/README.md

 > [!NOTE]
 > This feature has to be enabled manually.

-Preload links are used to preload critical resources that are needed for the current page.
+Preload links (including `modulepreload` links) are used to preload critical resources that are needed for the current page.
 While they generally have their place in optimizing the performance of a website, they can also lead to a high number of requests if not used correctly.

+In large Nuxt applications, excessive `<link rel="modulepreload">` tags for JavaScript chunks can actually harm performance by causing the browser to request many chunks that may not be needed immediately, negatively impacting the Largest Contentful Paint (LCP) score.

-Removing preload links can help to improve the FCP (First Contentful Paint) scores, especially on slow network conditions.
+Removing preload links can help to improve the FCP (First Contentful Paint) and LCP scores, especially on slow network conditions.

-To remove preloading build resources, set the `disablePrefetchLinks` option to `true`:
+To remove all preload and modulepreload links, set the `disablePreloadLinks` option to `true`:

 ```ts
 // `nuxt.config.ts`